 Resolutely moving toward an estate model, more long-term leases were formulated.
 An additional 16-acre neighboring vineyard and land has been annexed into Meredith.
 Warren’s Hill was taken over in 2008 and subsequently replanted and renamed in 2010.
 Flax was adopted in 2009.
 In 2015 Merry and Ken planted 10 acres at their new home ranch in the Sebastopol Hills.
 This now brings the total of farmed acres of Pinot to 64.
 “Growing our own grapes gives us the control necessary to guarantee our customers a portfolio of single-vineyard Pinot Noirs that express, vintage after vintage, consistent personality and quality,” Merry says.

 She still purchases small quantities of fruit from two growers.
-Her longtime friend Bob Pellegrini has supplied his prized Olivet Lane grapes since 1997 -- (long dash) a property well recognized among collectors.
+Her longtime friend Bob Pellegrini has supplied his prized Olivet Lane grapes since 1997 -- A property well recognized among collectors.
 In addition, Ted Klopp’s vineyard on Laguna Ridge has become distinguished as Klopp Ranch under Merry’s farming guidance and winemaking since 1999.

 While devoted to Pinot, Merry has a favorite white wine – Sauvignon Blanc.
 Merry began making this irresistible variety in 2001 under a new white wine label.
 The production now includes grapes from Dutton-Jewell planted for Merry exclusively to Sauvignon Musque by the Dutton family.
 In addition, a long-term contract was signed with the Martinelli family for their Home Ranch fruit in 2010.
 Grapes are also sourced from Gianquinto and Marino vineyards in central Russian River Valley.
 She also supports future growers and vineyard owners by purchasing Sauvignon Blanc from Santa Rosa Junior College.